deepakmehta1/agentic_samples/ArithmeticAgentWithLangchain/README.md

-# ArithmeticChatAgent
+# ArithmeticAgentWithLangchain

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-**ArithmeticChatAgent** is an interactive chatbot application designed to perform basic arithmetic operations using OpenAI's GPT-4 language model.
+**ArithmeticAgentWithLangchain** is an interactive chatbot application designed to perform basic arithmetic operations using OpenAI's GPT-4 language model.
 The agent leverages an agentic flow with memory and utilizes modular tools to add, multiply, and divide integers based on user input, providing clear and concise responses.

 ## Table of Contents